MMike17/ArtOfRally_MatchingDates/Readme.md

 Press Ctrl + F10 to open the mod manager menu.\
 Adjust settings to select what lock method you want.

-"lock_to_date" will lock the car until its production year.
+"lock_to_date" will lock the car until its production year.\
+"hide_in_menu" will hide locked cars in the car selection menu.

-Disabling the mod in the manager will restore the original unlock conditions by default.
+Disabling the mod in the manager will restore the original unlock conditions by default.\
+If no cars are available for a season, the mod will default to enableing all cars.

 ## Disclaimer